vrutkovs/flint/docs/PRE-COMMIT.md

 pre-commit install --hook-type pre-push
 ```

-#### 3. Black and Ruff conflicts
+#### 3. Formatting and Linting
-Black runs first and handles formatting, then Ruff runs for linting.
-They are configured to work together without conflicts.
+Ruff handles both formatting and linting.
+The formatter runs first, then the linter with auto-fix capabilities.

 #### 4. Tests failing on push
 Tests run on push to prevent broken code from being pushed.
 If tests are failing: